0xCA5A/kickstart/environment_noise_remover/README.md

 hardware
 --------
 wandboard, freesace i.mx6 [0] quad core

-audio codec is a freesace SGTL5000 [1]
+* audio codec is a freesace SGTL5000 [1]

 ubuntu 12.04 sd card image is ready [2]. it's armel, but anyway... we have four cores...

-the "reference implementation" i have is a BOSE QuietComfort 15 [3], and these guys did a really great job!
+the "reference implementation" i have is a BOSE QuietComfort 15 [3]. the BOSE guys did a really great job!

 jackd